mfung1/fung/src/posts/front-of-the-frontend.md

 - They understand the need for backend development, but won't write logic, manage servers or load balance network traffic etc.{.mf-list-item}
   {.mf-list}

-Quite often in smaller businesses and organsations, designers and developers will wear several hats, some excel in designing but can also produce clean HTML, CSS and behavioural JavaScript (event handling, animations etc.).
+Quite often in smaller businesses and organizations, designers and developers will wear several hats, some excel in designing but can also produce clean HTML, CSS and behavioural JavaScript (event handling, animations etc.).
 Or you might be a developer that could qualify as 'full-stack' though you prefer the UI & UX side of the web than the performance of an algorithm for example.{.mf-body}

-<a href="https://www.bradfrost.com" class="mf-link mf-link-inline">Brad Frost</a> is a well known and accredited speaker, web designer and writer, famous for his book called Atomic Design, he wrote a piece on this topic which inspired this post:{.mf-body}
+<a href="https://www.bradfrost.com" class="mf-link mf-link-inline">Brad Frost</a> is a well-known and accredited speaker, web designer and writer, famous for his book called Atomic Design, he wrote a piece on this topic which inspired this post:{.mf-body}

 > HTML is not a programming language.
 CSS is not a programming language.
 But because HTML and CSS are still technically code, frontend development is often put in the same bucket as Python, Java, PHP, Ruby, C++, and other programming languages.
 This misunderstanding tends to give many frontend developers, myself included, a severe identity crisis.
 > <cite class="visually-hidden">Brad Frost</cite>